KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 For this article, I did an example with a blank nuxt app.
 Here's the final project [nuxt-on-firebase example repository](https://github.com/KiritchoukC/nuxt-on-firebase-example).

 PS: It was my first article ever, feel free to criticize.
 I'm here to learn.
-You spot an error ?
-Shame on me !
+Did you spot an error?
+Shame on me!
 You can correct it by doing a pull request right here [nuxt-on-firebase repository](https://github.com/KiritchoukC/Articles/tree/master/deploy-nuxt-on-firebase)